plgd-dev/hub/docs/guide/deployment/identity-server.md

 ### How to get configuration file

 A configuration template is available on [identity/config.yaml](https://github.com/plgd-dev/cloud/blob/v2/identity/config.yaml).
-You can also see `config.yaml` configuration file on the `identity` folder by downloading `git clone https://github.com/plgd-dev/cloud.git`.
+You can also see `config.yaml` configuration file in the `identity` folder by downloading `git clone https://github.com/plgd-dev/cloud.git`.

 ```bash
 # Copy & paste configuration template from the link and save the file named `identity.yaml` on the local folder.